feabhas/docker-target/README.md

 For each exercise you can now open the appropriate sub-project folder and work within that folder to build and run your application.

-# Runing an Application in QEMU
+# Running an Application in QEMU

 The Docker based training project runs a version of QEMU that opens a diagnostics interface on port 8888 which can be accessed from the host operating system.
-A graphic represenion of the emulated WMS hardware is provided by a Python script (`qemu-qms.py`) that must be run on the host.
+A graphic representation of the emulated WMS hardware is provided by a Python script (`qemu-qms.py`) that must be run on the host.
 Make sure you have installed Python TkInter if you are not using Microsoft Windows.